 And if your lifestyle isn't the healthiest, it's worth it to make some improvements: The excess fat associated with obesity puts people at risk for other serious conditions, such as cardiovascular disease and stroke.

-Here are some suggestions from the experts to get started:
+Regardless of your genetic risk, here are some suggestions from the experts to get started with healthy lifestyle changes:

 People with a genetic propensity toward obesity can lower their percentage of body fat by raising their metabolism, Robert Herbst, a personal trainer specializing in weight loss, tells LIVESTRONG.com.